MatrixManAtYrService/checkdef-demo/README.md

 └── flake.nix                # fun stuff goes here
 ```

-During a typical `pytest` run, all four of these five second delays would accumulate: it would take twenty seconds at least.
+During a typical `pytest` run, all four of these delays would accumulate: it would take at least 20 seconds.

 Nix derivations are recipes for some sandboxed compute operation with known inputs.
 Normally they are used to build a piece of software.